mariusz-schimke-iteo/SentrySerilogWpfTest/README.md

 # SentrySerilogWpfTest
-A test WPF application with Serilog integration and Serilog as logger
+A test WPF application with Sentry integration and Serilog as logger